-Ask their opinion.
 Think about if you liked the story? (thinking gesture - finger on forehead) Thumbs up if you liked it.

 What was this book about?

-(Thinking gesture and then hand open to note choral response - school)
+(Thinking gesture and then open hand to note choral response - school)

 What is one thing the children did at school?

-Think about your answer and put a thumbs up when you have something to share.
+Think about your answer and put a thumbs up when you know one thing the children did.

 (Call on 1-2 children randomly with thumbs up)

+Start by saying by saying, "The children..."

-2. Review the Vocabulary- In today's story we learned 2 new words.
-Review each word stating the definition and making the gesture, encourage students to say the word and use the gesture with you.
+In today's story, we learned 2 new words.
+Let's clap out our new words

+Review each word stating the definition, making the gesture, and then clapping out the word.

 Word Definition to use Gesture Haste is to do something fast.
-When we do something fast, we do it with haste. hands in fists in front of you and act like you are running (with your arms) We are all diverse.
-Diversity means not the same.
-Diversity is beautiful! pointer fingers together then move out like windshield wipers
+Let's clap that word.
+Haste.
+Haste. hands in fists in front of you and act like you are running (with your arms) Diversity means not the same.
+Diversity is beautiful!
+Let's clap the word.
+Di-ver-sit-y.
+Diversity. pointer fingers together then move out like windshield wipers

 Put your hands up in the air if this is something you would do with haste.
-Remember haste means to do something fast. \Use gestures with words.
+Remember haste means to do something fast.
+Use gestures with words.

-- 1. Cleaning up your toys as fast as you can. (kids put hands up) Yes!
-Cleaning up with haste. - 2.
-Walking really slowly. - 3.
-Follow Up Activity All About Me Activity
+- Cleaning up your toys as fast as you can. (kids put hands up) Yes!
+Cleaning up with haste. - Walking really slowly. (kids do not put hands up) You are right.
+When we do something slowly, it is not with haste.

+3. Follow Up Activity - All About Me Activity